Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Main results

 \section{Main results}

 We now provide an overview of the main results, relegating the proofs to later sections.
 We first introduce some useful notation.
-Let $(Q_S)_{S \in {\mathcal S}}$ be a random vector with the stationary distribution of the numbers of jobs of the various types.
-Let $(R_i)_{i = 1, \dots, N}$, with $R_i=\sum_{S:i\in S} Q_S$, be a random vector with the stationary distribution of the numbers of replicas assigned to the various servers.
+Let $(Q_S)_{S \in {\mathcal S}}$ and $(\tilde{Q}_S)_{S \in {\mathcal S}}$ be random vectors with the stationary distribution of the total number of jobs of each type and the total number of waiting jobs of each type, respectively.
+Let $(R_n)_{n = 1, \dots, N}$ be a random vector with the joint stationary distribution of the number of replicas assigned to each server.
+Note that not all $R_n$ replicas assigned to server $n$ will necessarily receive (let alone complete) service at that server before being discarded from the system due to the redundancy policy.
 The random variables with the stationary distribution of the sojourn time and waiting time of an arbitrary type-$S$ job are denoted by $V_S$ and $W_S$, respectively.